fluxcd/flux/deploy/README.md

 ```

 The last, `--repo-path`, refers to the directory _within_ the
-repository containing the configuration files (the seeting above is
+repository containing the configuration files (the setting above is
-correct if you have forked the fluxy repo as above).
+correct if you have forked the fluxy repo as described so far).

 You can create the deployment now: